-March 31,
+Six Months Ended June 30,

 2020 2019

-Net cash provided by (used in):
+Net cash provided by (used in): -

-Operating activities \$ 2,058 \$ (6,023)
+Operating activities \$ (4,345) \$ (10,844)

-Investing activities 11,406 (3,355)
+Investing activities 1,957 (1,064)

-Financing activities 16,779 (619)
+Financing activities 14,810 3,453

-Net change in cash and cash equivalents \$ 30,243 \$ (9,997)
+Net change in cash and cash equivalents \$ 12,422 \$ (8,455)

 Operating activities.
-Net cash provided by operating activities for the three months ended March 31, 2020 was primarily related to the receipt of an \$8.0 million upfront payment associated with the Kyorin Agreement resulting in net income of \$1.8 million plus cash outflows from the changes in our operating assets and liabilities of \$0.6 million and adjusted for non-cash stock-based compensation expense of \$0.4 million.
-Net cash used in operating activities for the three months ended March 31, 2019 was primarily related to our net loss of \$6.1 million, adjusted for non-cash stock-based compensation expense of \$0.6 million and net cash outflows from the changes in our operating assets and liabilities of \$0.6 million and net cash outflows from the changes in our operating assets and liabilities of \$0.9 million.
+Net cash used in operating activities was \$4.3 million and \$10.8 million for the six months ended June 30, 2020 and 2019, respectively.
+Net cash used in operating activities for the six months ended June 30, 2020 was primarily related to our net loss of \$4.7 million, adjusted for non-cash stock-based compensation expense of \$0.8 million and net cash outflows from the changes in our operating assets and liabilities of \$1.4 million.
+Net cash used in operating activities for the six months ended June 30, 2018 was primarily related to our net loss of \$12.0 million, adjusted for non-cash stock-based compensation expense of \$1.1 million and net cash outflows from the changes in our operating assets and liabilities of \$0.8 million.

 Investing activities.
-Net cash provided by (used in) investing activities for the three months ended March 31, 2020 and 2019 was \$11.4 million and (\$3.4) million, respectively.
+Net cash provided by (used in) investing activities for the six months ended June 30, 2020 and 2019 was \$2.0 million and (\$1.1) million, respectively.
 The fluctuation in net cash provided by or used in investing activities resulted primarily from the timing differences in investment purchases, sales and maturities, and the fluctuation of our portfolio mix between cash equivalents and short-term investment holdings.
 The average term to maturity in our investment portfolio is less than one year.

 Financing activities.
-Net cash provided by financing activities for the three months ended March 31, 2020 consisted primarily of \$18.8 million proceeds from issuance of common stock through the underwritten follow-on public financing in February 2020, net of offering costs, which was partially offset by \$2.0 million of repayments on our Term Loans.
-Net cash used in financing activities for the three months ended March 31, 2019 consisted of \$2.0 million in repayments on our Term Loans, partially offset by \$1.4 million in proceeds from the issuance of common stock through the ATM Offering Program, net of offering costs.
+Net cash provided by financing activities for the six months ended June 30, 2020 consisted primarily of \$18.8 million in proceeds from the issuance of common stock through an underwritten follow-on public offering in February 2020, net of offering costs, offset by a \$4.0 million repayment on our Term Loans.
+Net cash provided by financing activities for the six months ended June 30, 2019 consisted of \$4.9 million in proceeds from the issuance of common stock through a registered direct offering, net of offering costs and \$2.5 million in proceeds from the issuance of common stock through ATM Offering Programs, net of offering costs, offset by a \$4.0 million repayment on our Term Loans.